scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 It turns out that the use of Scala's implicits as well as macros can greatly increase compilation times, depending on how they are used and how your codebase is organized.
-Codebases that make use of libraries like Shapeless, or which rely on typeclass derivation, may be particularly prone to these slow-downs.
+Codebases that make use of libraries like [Shapeless], or which rely on typeclass derivation, may be particularly prone to these slow-downs.
 (As of Scala 2.12, typeclass derivation is based on implicitly-triggered macro expansions.)